WorldHistoricalGazetteer/place/README.md

 - ##### Celery

   > A distributed task queue that allows the WHG application to handle asynchronous tasks efficiently, improving performance by offloading long-running tasks.

 - ##### Celery Beat

   > A scheduler that manages periodic tasks, automating the execution of routine operations like database cleanups or batch jobs.

+- ##### Celery Flower

+  > A monitoring tool for Celery, providing insights into the status and performance of Celery workers and tasks.

 - ##### Tileserver-GL